pwahi/LTH_readiness_Dutchhomes/Terraced_intermediate/3.2_Rhino_grashopper_scripts/README.md

 ### Prerequisite

 - The Grasshopper script uses the samples to create HBjson files for simulations.
-Therefore, before using the scripts, ensure you have the input Excel file exported from the sampling script (see section 3.3 / directory 3.3.1 sampling scripts) in the `Input_excel` subdirectory.
+Therefore, before using the scripts, ensure you have the input Excel file exported from the sampling script ([3.3.1 sampling scripts](https://github.com/pwahi/LTH_readiness_Dutchhomes/tree/main/Terraced_intermediate/3.3.1_Sampling_scripts)) in the `Input_excel` subdirectory.
 - Make a copy of the exported input file and save it in `Output_excel`.
 The simulation results will be written to the last two columns of this Excel file.
 - You need a working API licence to use [Pollination cloud computing](https://www.pollination.cloud/).
 ### Steps